Can LLMs Identify Tax Abuse?: Experiments and Results

-In o1-preview's strategy the taxpayer would enter into a common trust fund with at least two tax-exempt parties, such as charities or foreigners.
-Crucially, the common trust fund would set up accounting periods that were less than a taxable year.
-The common trust fund would enter into a straddle, a two-part financial instrument that ends up with one ‘‘leg" winning (i.e. going up in value) and the other ‘‘leg" losing (i.e. going down in value by an identical amount).
-First, the common trust fund disposes of the losing leg, passing the tax loss to the taxpayer and the other parties.
-Second, the taxpayer would then leave the common trust fund.
-Third, in a later accounting period (but in the same taxable year as the previous two steps) the common trust fund disposes of the winning leg, passing the gains to the tax-exempt parties.
-But the taxpayer has already left and thus gets no gains.
-By disposing of both the winning and losing legs in the same tax year, the strategy cleverly avoids the restrictions on straddles enacted by the U.S. Congress in tax code \S~1092.
-The taxpayer gets the loss (which reduces taxes) from the loss leg, but escapes any gain from the winning leg.
+In o1-preview's strategy the taxpayer would become the largest participant in a common trust fund with one or more other parties.
+Then, the common trust fund would enter into a straddle, which is a two-part financial instrument that ends up with one ‘‘leg" winning (i.e. going up in value) and the other ‘‘leg" losing (i.e. going down in value by an identical amount).
+In step 1, the common trust fund disposes of the losing leg, passing the tax loss to the taxpayer and the other parties.
+In step 2, the other parties contribute money to increase their proportionate interest in the common trust fund.
+In step 3, in a later accounting period but within the same taxable year as the previous two steps, the common trust fund disposes of the winning leg, passing most of the gains to the other parties.

+By disposing of both the winning and losing legs in the same tax year, the strategy cleverly avoids the restrictions on straddles enacted by the U.S. Congress in tax code \S1092.
+The taxpayer gets most of the loss from the losing leg, but little of the gain from the winning leg.
+The loss reduces taxes by much more than the gain increases taxes.

-No published case decision, IRS document, or other source found by our domain experts suggests this novel use of common trust fund period accounting rules to get around \S~1092.
-It is theoretically possible that o1-preview's training data included unpublished tax-planning data that included this novel tax strategy.
-But this is unlikely given how tightly tax advisors and taxpayers guard their tax planning.
-A tax advisor who leaked a strategy to OpenAI could lose their professional license.
+We thoroughly searched for case decisions, IRS documents, or other documents suggesting this strategy.
+We found none.
+While it is theoretically possible that o1-preview's training data included nonpublic tax-planning documents, that is unlikely given how tightly tax advisors and taxpayers guard their planning.
 Thus, it appears o1-preview demonstrated a capacity to come up with novel tax strategies.

-In practical terms, o1-preview's strategy allows a sophisticated taxpayer to arrange for arbitrarily large tax deductions.
-We have passed along the strategy to researchers at the IRS.